Lincoln Heights, Spokane: Surface Streets

 29th Avenue passes through the heart of Lincoln Heights as it traverses the entire South Hill from east to west.
 It is the only east-west street on the South Hill designated as a principal arterial by the city, and it is a major transportation corridor in both the neighborhood and wider South Hill.
 Ray Street, running north-south through the eastern half of Lincoln Heights, is designated as a principal arterial as well.
 Those two, along with Regal Street, a minor arterial, are the only four-lane roads in the neighborhood.

 Along with Regal Street, Southeast Boulevard and Freya Street are classified as minor arterials.
 17th and 27th Avenues are classified as collectors.
 At the same time, the rest of the streets in Lincoln Heights are local-access roads.

 For cyclists, a dedicated bicycle lane exists along the length of Southeast Boulevard through Lincoln Heights and along 37th Avenue east of Regal Street.
 Bike routes noted by signage along roadways follow 17th Avenue, 29th Avenue, 37th Avenue west of Regal Street, and Freya Street.
 A signed bike lane also follows Altamont Boulevard and 11th Avenue in the north of the neighborhood, connecting to the rest of the bike network via Fiske Street.
 That segment connects with the Ben Burr Trail, which connect with a broader network of non-motorized trails throughout the Spokane area including the vast Spokane River Centennial Trail.

 Public Transit

 Lincoln Heights, like the rest of the Spokane metropolitan area, has its public transit provided by the Spokane Transit Authority.
 The STA serves Lincoln Heights with five fixed-route bus lines.
+The South Hill Park and Ride is located on East 31st.